florian-vuillemot/florian-vuillemot.github.io/_posts/2024-01-09-azure-function-python-ml-part-5.markdown

 ```
 {% endraw %}

 And that's all!
-Let's now dig in the more complex part, creates the training model workflow.
+Let's now create the job replacing this step.

 ### Trains the model workflow
 Let's create a new job doing the training and the upload.
-This job also keep the previous model available for rollback.
+This job also keeps the previous model available for rollback.
+The first part is the same as the `build` steps and can be refactored later.
 ```
 train:
     runs-on: ubuntu-latest